Here are some resources that will help your Lodge navigate CIP grants.

 Click here for a succinct, printable version of our general CIP grant guidelines.

 Charitable: CIP Grants should always be used for charitable purposes.
 Keep the following six broad categories (defined as charitable by the IRS) in mind when planning a grant project; relieve the poor, distressed or underprivileged; advance education or science, but not through scholarships; lessen the burdens of government; lessen neighborhood tensions; eliminate prejudice and discrimination; combat juvenile delinquency.

 Restrictions: CIP Grant guidelines state that Lodges may not use grants to support State Major Projects, national Elks programs, fund scholarships, Hoop Shoot/Soccer Shoot events, youth awards nights, poster and/or essay contests, appreciations dinners, fundraisers or general community events.
 Grants may not be used for Lodge maintenance and/or repairs, or to only benefit Lodge members and their families.
-Grant funds must serve a population in need, and cannot be donations of funds or supplies to individuals.
+Grant funds must serve a population in need.

 How to apply: The Lodge Secretary or ENF Grants Coordinator is able to access, complete and submit the online application.

-Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter, a grant check and a Final Report Form to the Lodge address.
-A Lodge can use its $2,000 Beacon Grant in conjunction with a Gratitude Grant and/or a $2,500 Promise Grant, to maximize the ongoing project.
-Applications must be submitted separately.
+Process: Upon approval of a Lodge's online application, the ENF will mail an approval letter and a grant check to the Lodge address.
+A Lodge can use its $4,000 Beacon Grant in conjunction with a Gratitude Grant, Spotlight Grant or Freedom Grant.